BlöödHag: Media

 The documentary, BlöödHag: The Faster You Go Deaf…The More Time You Have To Read, premiered at the South by Southwest Film Festival in 2001.
 It won the Audience Award for best short at the San Francisco Independent Documentary Film Festival and was chosen by The Young Adult Library Services Association (YALSA) as one of the top DVDs and Videos for Young Adults for 2003.
 The documentary has been shown on PBS stations in the United States and Canada.

-BlöödHag has been featured in The Seattle Times (Northwest Life main story Sep 20, 2002), The Seattle Weekly, The Stranger, and The Rocket.
+BlöödHag has been featured in The Seattle Times, The Seattle Weekly, The Stranger, and The Rocket.
 They have been featured nationally on the Associated Press Newswire, The Library Journal, American Libraries, Flagpole Magazine, The San Francisco Bay Guardian, Thrasher Magazine, and Sound on Sound.
 A library show in Bellevue, Washington, was the subject of an NPR Weekend Edition report.
 Internationally, BlöödHag has been the subject of stories on BBC Radio 4, Canadian AP Newswire, and The Guardian (London).

 On August 18, 2017, Stratton allegedly teased media personality Alex Jones as Jones broadcast live video from Seattle.
 Stratton or a person resembling him was filmed throwing a thermos of tepid coffee at Jones.
 Subsequently, Stratton told Jones and his Infowars live audience, "I got to get to work.
 Where they have more coffee."
 Jones proceeded to confront other people on the street.